econia-labs/emojicoin-dot-fun/src/move/rewards/README.md

 # `EmojicoinDotFunRewards`

-This package provides an overloaded swap function that randomly rewards a fixed percentage of swaps that exceed of an arbitrary volume.
+This package provides an overloaded swap function that randomly rewards a fixed percentage of swaps that exceed an arbitrary amount of volume.
 Funds are autonomously  disbursed from a resource account with an APT vault that can be topped off permissionlessly.

-Per the [undergassing docs], the winning path requires the most gas per the final logical branch:
+Per the [undergassing docs], one strategy to mitigate undergassing attacks is to make the most preferred path cost the most gas.
+Hence, here it is ensured that the winning path requires the most gas per the final logical branch:

 ```move
 let result = randomness::u64_range(0, WIN_PERCENTAGE_DENOMINATOR);